chinapedia/wikipedia.abstract.en/Page/Number_theory.md

 Lagrange, Legendre, and Gauss

-Disqvisitiones-800.jpg's Disquisitiones Arithmeticae, first edition]]
+'s Disquisitiones Arithmeticae, first edition]]

 Joseph-Louis Lagrange (1736–1813) was the first to give full proofs of some of Fermat's and Euler's work and observations—for instance, the four-square theorem and the basic theory of the misnamed "Pell's equation" (for which an algorithmic solution was found by Fermat and his contemporaries, and also by Jayadeva and Bhaskara II before them.)
 He also studied quadratic forms in full generality (as opposed to mX² + nY²)—defining their equivalence relation, showing how to put them in reduced form, etc.

 Adrien-Marie Legendre (1752–1833) was the first to state the law of quadratic reciprocity.
 He also conjectured what amounts to the prime number theorem and Dirichlet's theorem on arithmetic progressions.
 He gave a full treatment of the equation ax² + by² + cz² = 0 and worked on quadratic forms along the lines later developed fully by Gauss.
 In his old age, he was the first to prove "Fermat's last theorem" for n = 5 (completing work by Peter Gustav Lejeune Dirichlet, and crediting both him and Sophie Germain).

-10_DM_Serie4_Vorderseite.jpg

 In his _Disquisitiones Arithmeticae_ (1798), Carl Friedrich Gauss (1777–1855) proved the law of quadratic reciprocity and developed the theory of quadratic forms (in particular, defining their composition).
 He also introduced some basic notation (congruences) and devoted a section to computational matters, including primality tests.
 The last section of the _Disquisitiones_ established a link between roots of unity and number theory: